xxsimoxx/xsmtp/README.md

 # X SMTP

-*Improve ClassicPress email deliverability.*
+**Improve ClassicPress email deliverability.**

 Configure a SMTP server to send email from your site.
-From this page you can configure the parameters of the SMTP server that will be used to send the e-mail.
+Adds a page under "General Settings" where you can configure the parameters of the SMTP server that will be used to send the e-mail.

-Notice that servers using OAuth (like gmail.com) are not supported. his plugin is multisite compatible.
+*Notice that servers using OAuth (like gmail.com) are not supported.*

+This plugin is multisite compatible.
 Each site should be configured.

 ### Filters